fjtrujy/chip8-swift/README.md

 # CHIP8

-A CHIP8 emulator 100% done in Swift
+A CHIP8 emulator 100% done in Pure Swift